18F/content-guide/pages/plain-language.md

 Write conversationally.
 Picture your audience and write as if you were talking to them one-on-one and with the authority of someone who can actively help.

+You can also enter your content into a tool like [readability-score.com](https://readability-score.com/) to determine the reading level your audience will need to understand your text.
+Aim for a reading level no higher than 8.0, making text accessible for a larger section of the public.